pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_publish-and-subscribe.md

 #### Subscribing to a Presence channel

-Requires Presence add-on.
-Subscribe to presence by appending -pnpres or use with_presence: true.
+Requires Presence.

+For any channel, append -pnpres to subscribe to its presence channel.

 ```
 `1# Subscribes to room0, room0-pnpres, room1, room1-pnpres, room2, room2-pnpres